 The number of people alive today pales in comparison to the number who could exist in the future.
-It may therefore be extremely important to ensure that human civilisation flourishes far into the future, enjoying fulfilling lives free of suffering.
+It may therefore be extremely important to ensure that human civilization flourishes far into the future, enjoying fulfilling lives free of suffering.

 Attempts to shape the long-term future seem highly neglected relative to the problems we face today.
 There are fewer incentives to address longer-term problems, and they can also be harder for us to take seriously.